sdrhodes/ISTA_322/Homework/ASP_NET_MVC_Ch01.md

 2007

 ### 9. Describe URL routing.
 As part of your answer, discuss the concept of “clean URLs.”
-URL routing refers to being able to control the URL schema and its relationship to your application
+URL routing refers to being able to control the URL schema and its relationship to your application.
+Using a URL to invoke a program

 ### 10. What is the relationship between Microsoft’s .NET platform and ASP.NET MVC?
 ASPs.NET MVC is built on the .NET framework, which means it has access to all the features of the .NET framework.